-- Plugging DUT into the notebook - Using engineering software to transmit RF power continuously (continuous Tx) in the low channel - Placing the DUT in the positions described in the last section - Setting scan area, grid size and other setting on the DASY4 software - Taking data for the low channel - Repeat the previous steps for the middle and high channels.
+- Turning on DUT. - Using engineering software to transmit RF power continuously (continuous Tx) in the low channel - Placing the DUT in the positions described in the last section - Setting scan area, grid size and other setting on the DASY4 software - Taking data for the low channel - Repeat the previous steps for the middle and high channels.